theopnv/pacman/README.md

 ## Project

 Updates are programmed to take place on a regular basis.
 On the first time, I'll focus on stability and performance updates, but very soon, new features will be implemented !
+A public [Trello board](https://trello.com/b/x6A6RNEA) is linked to this repository.
+It lists all the updates soon available.

 ## Map editor